Hedvig Hricak, MD, PhD

 New York, New York

-Hedvig Hricak is Chairman of the Department of Radiology at Memorial Sloan-Kettering Cancer Center.
-She holds a senior position within the Program of Molecular and Pharmacology Therapeutics at the Sloan-Kettering Institute, is a Professor at Gerstner Sloan-Kettering Graduate School of Biomedical Sciences and is a Professor of Radiology at the Weill Medical College of Cornell University.
-She earned her MD degree from the University of Zagreb and her Dr. Med.
-Sc. from the Karolinska Institute.
-In 2005 she was awarded an honorary doctorate in medicine (Dr.h.c.) from Ludwig Maximilian University in Munich, Germany.
-Prior to joining MSKCC, she was a professor of radiology, radiation oncology, urology and gynecology at the University of California at San Francisco and was the chief of the abdominal section of the Department of Radiology at the UCSF Medical Center.
-She has helped develop applications in ultrasound, MR, and CT for gynecological cancers as well as MR and MR spectroscopy for prostate cancer.
-She continues to investigate diagnostic methods for cancer detection, staging, and management and is involved in developing clinical approaches for molecular imaging of cancer.
+Dr. Hricak is Chair of the Department of Radiology at Memorial Sloan-Kettering Cancer Center.
+She holds a senior position within the Program of Molecular Pharmacology and Chemistry at the Sloan-Kettering Institute, is a professor at Gerstner Sloan-Kettering Graduate School of Biomedical Sciences, and is a professor of radiology at the Weill Medical College of Cornell University.
+She received her MD from the University of Zagreb in Zagreb, Croatia and her doctorate from the Karolinska Institute in Stockholm, Sweden.
+In 2005 she was awarded an honorary doctorate in medicine from Ludwig Maximilian University in Munich, Germany.
+Before joining MSKCC, she was a professor of radiology, radiation oncology, urology and gynecology at the University of California at San Francisco (UCSF) and headed the abdominal section of the Department of Radiology at UCSF Medical Center.